PlanetHorizont/ben.hoskings.net/site/2012/05/16/better-drop-in-package-support-in-babushka.html.markdown

 This week, I've started using some new logic around packages in [babushka](http://babushka.me) -- a change in what constitutes an "installed" package.

 In the past, the `managed` template was the standard one for packages.
 It operates the package manager on your system to do its job.
-It considered a dep met if the appropriate packages were installed and the corresponding binaries were in the path.
+It considers a dep met if the appropriate packages are installed and the corresponding binaries are in the path.

 _Templates are for focusing babushka's DSL, trading generality for concision by wrapping up reuseable `met?` and `meet` logic.
 There are more details [in the docs](http://babushka.me/how-deps-work)._

 It turns out, that check is too strict in practice.
-What might usually be provided by a package, was built from source that one time.
+What might usually be provided by a package, was built from source that one time on that one box.
 Across different platforms, the same binary often comes from different sources -- for example, `curl` is part of the OS X distribution, but an optional install on most VPSes.

 They seemed like the right checks at the time, but over time, proved to incorrectly attempt a package install too often.